Seattle Children’s Facilities

 Seattle Children’s Research Division

-Seattle Children’s Research Research Division includes four adjacent buildings located in downtown Seattle, close to our current research partners – the University of Washington and Fred Hutch – and other biotechnology centers.
+Seattle Children’s Research Research Division includes four adjacent buildings located in downtown Seattle, close to our current research partners – the University of Washington and Fred Hutchinson Cancer Center – and other biotechnology centers.
 The physicians and scientists that staff the research institute are faculty members at the University of Washington.

 In addition, pediatric investigators supported by Seattle Children’s are located at the University of Washington and Fred Hutch.

 Seattle Children’s Research Institute: 307 Westlake Building

 Home to Seattle Children’s Center for Global Infectious Disease Research, Seattle Children’s Research Institute: 307 Westlake Building is a specially designed, state-of-the-art research facility seeding Seattle’s global health hub.
 The 112,000-square foot, five story facility boasts vibration-resistant floors that can accommodate large scientific equipment and high ceilings that provide for a ventilation system designed specifically for a research facility.

 The building houses a Biosafety Level 3 (BSL-3) laboratory, an Imaging Core, a Flow Cytometry Core, the Malaria Human Challenge Center, two dedicated insectaries and the BioQuest Lab – a summer research training program for high school students administered by our Science Education Department.